andre-st/dotfiles/GAMING.md

 		and the money will then be earned from the ecosystem after users have invested in the platform and are on the hook.
 - no TV out
-	- hardware actually missing for display-usb
+	- hardware actually missing for display-usb (see YouTube teardown and dissambly videos)
 - retail cartridge with "internet download required" (Wolfenstein2) due to Nintendo's proprietary expensive cartridge hardware with small capacity (16 GB, 32 GB) vs huge filesizes for triple a titles, future?

-- small internal system space 32 GB fills quickly with eshop downloads (games became very large: Blasphemous 2d-platformer 7 GB!!), needs extra MicroSD or MicroSDXC (with system update)
+- small internal system's permanent memory 32 GB
+	- fills quickly with eshop downloads, many games are huge (640 MB for Akane??, Blasphemous 2d-platformer 7 GB!!, Crysis 3 uses 11 GB)
+	- needs extra MicroSD or MicroSDXC (with system update)
-- changing cartridges lil bit hard but makes sense for portable system
+- changing cartridges lil bit hard but protection makes sense for portable system
 - Nintendo support:
+	- quick response but useless so far
 	- could not write replies to info@nintendo.de (SMTP error, IP block?)
 	- support ticket links in answers lead to HTTP-404-pages
-- adding something from Nintendo.com to wishlist will not be displayed correctly on the Nintendo.de wishlist (sync between device and nintendo.de works)
+- wishlist-additions on the international Nintendo.com will not be displayed correctly on the german Nintendo.de wishlist (sync between device and nintendo.de works and vice versa (at least removal of games))
-- "+" and especially "-" buttons uncomfortable
+- "-" button uncomfortable to reach and press
 - eshop downloads take long (3-4 hours for Gigabytes-Titles)
 - big power adapter (but any USB source would probably do)